Alpine Fault earthquake talk

 This earthquake is a normal part of New Zealand's evolution.
 We are a young country and learning to adapt to it is a necessity if you and your community are to get through.

-Where will the next great alpine fault earthquake begin
+Where will the next earthquake centred on the Alpine Fault begin?

 The next earthquake centred on the Alpine Fault should begin in South Westland and will probably have a magnitude of 8+.